gorse-io/gorse/README.md

 ## Benchmarks

+All algorithms are tested on a PC with Intel(R) Core(TM) i5-4590 CPU (3.30GHz) and 16.0GB RAM.
+RMSE scores and MAE scores are used to check the correctness comparing to other implementation but not the best performance.
+Parameters are set as default values and identical to other implementation.

 |   [Movielens 100k](http://grouplens.org/datasets/movielens/100k)   |   RMSE   |   MAE    |    Time  | RMSE[Ref] |  MAE[Ref]  |
 | - | - | - | - | - | - |
 | Random        | 1.518610 | 1.218645 | 0:00:01   | 1.514[1] | 1.215[1] |